mstade/markette/thoughts.md

-﻿Features
+Features
 ========

 Readability; ease of authoring.

 Intuitive syntax.

 Subset compatible with GitHub Flavored Markdown ([GFM]).
 Some features, such as extended link attributes, will likely not work together with GFM.
+It'd be good if these cases doesn't introduce significant error noise in GFM.

 [gfm]: https://help.github.com/articles/github-flavored-markdown